rmaia/rmaia.github.io/_pages/index.md

 permalink: /
 ---

-I am a recovering academic making the exciting transition into Data Science.
-I am currently a Data Science fellow at Insight Data Science in the San Francisco Bay Area.
-My project uses Natural Language Processing to give recommendations of odd and overlooked travel destinations (scraped from [Atlas Obscura](https://www.atlasobscura.com/)) based on their textual similarity.
-Check out [the app demo](http://insight.rafaelmaia.net) and the [presentation slides](http://insight.rafaelmaia.net/slides)!
+Senior Data Scientist at Instacart.
+Before that, Data Science fellow at Insight Data Science in the San Francisco Bay Area.
+My project used Natural Language Processing to give recommendations of odd and overlooked travel destinations (scraped from [Atlas Obscura](https://www.atlasobscura.com/)) based on their textual similarity. [[presentation slides](http://insight.rafaelmaia.net/slides)]

 Previously, I was a [Junior Fellow of the Simons Society of Fellows](https://www.simonsfoundation.org/simons-society-of-fellows) in [Dustin Rubenstein's lab](http://e3b.columbia.edu/faculty/dustin-r-rubenstein/) at Columbia University, after a quick stint in [Luke Harmon's lab](http://lukejharmon.github.io/) at the University of Idaho and a PhD in Integrated Biosciences in [Matthew Shawkey's lab](https://www.mattshawkey.com/) at The University of Akron.